halostatue/chezmoi/assets/chezmoi.io/docs/user-guide/include-files-from-elsewhere.md

 URL.

-For example, to import just the required source files of the [zsh-syntax-highlighting plugin][zsh-highlighting] in the example above, add in `include` filter to the `zsh-syntax-highlighting` section as shown below:
+For example, to import just the required source files of the [zsh-syntax-highlighting plugin][hlplug] in the example above, add in `include` filter to the `zsh-syntax-highlighting` section as shown below:

 ```toml title="~/.local/share/chezmoi/.chezmoiexternal.toml"